Health & Human Services Organizations

 Become a Member Benefits abound.

-Subscribe to their Podcast Information you can use.
+Subscribe to their Podcast Their FastChats are incredible and have already won two awards.
+It’s Information you can use.

 In this season of giving, please consider a gift to your favorite local arts organization.
 The Long Island Arts Alliance

--which exists to serve local arts organizations and could use your support itself! — has assembled a guide of 501(c)3 arts organizations to choose from.
-Check it out!
+-which exists to serve local arts organizations and could use your support itself! — check our their member organizations to find a broad range of 501(c)3 arts organizations to choose from.